Free Survey Summary Report

 Clearly, employee work preferences still differ and working from home is not for everyone – either because employees simply cannot do their jobs remotely or would prefer not to.
 Still, the survey findings are a clear signal to employers that employee preferences are rapidly evolving and that it’s time to rethink traditional ways of working.

-To get the Working During COVID-19: U.S. Employees Embracing Remote Work summary report, fill out the form to the right.
+To get the Working During COVID-19: U.S. Employees Embracing Remote Work summary report, fill out the form.